DorKnafo/inversify-code-samples/marionette/readme.md

 * [Backbone.Marionette on StackOverflow](http://stackoverflow.com/questions/tagged/backbone.marionette)
 * [Backbone.Marionette on Twitter](http://twitter.com/marionettejs)

-_If you have other helpful links to share, or find any of the links above no longer work, please [let us know](https://github.com/tastejs/todomvc/issues)._
+_If you have other helpful links to share, or find any of the links above no longer work, please [let us know](https://github.com/inversify/inversify-code-samples/issues)._

 ## Implementation

-This implementation of the application uses Marionette's module system.
-Variations using RequireJS and a more classic approach to JavaScript modules [are also available here](https://github.com/marionettejs/backbone.marionette/wiki/Projects-and-websites-using-marionette).
+This implementation of the application uses RequireJS.
+Variations and a more classic approach to JavaScript modules [are also available here](https://github.com/marionettejs/backbone.marionette/wiki/Projects-and-websites-using-marionette).